 In Virginia, “Reckless Driving” is a class 1 criminal misdemeanor and not just a simple traffic ticket or a small fine.
 Upon conviction, a defendant can be looking at a large fine, suspension of license and possible jail time to name a few of the consequences.
-Even if a defendant avoided the above, upon conviction it would still result in a permanent criminal record.
-I think there is some confusion out there as to whether a Virginia Reckless Driving Conviction would create a permanent criminal record for a couple reasons:
+Even if a defendant avoided the above, upon conviction it would still result in a permanent criminal conviction.
+I think there is some confusion out there as to whether a Virginia Reckless Driving Conviction would create a permanent criminal conviction for a couple reasons:

 For Drivers with Virginia Licenses

 A reckless Driving conviction gets dropped off a driving record after 11 years.
 The problem is that a Driving Record and a Criminal Conviction are 2 different things.
 The fact that the offense is removed from the driving record has no relation to a criminal conviction.